The Journal of Open Source Education is an educator friendly journal for publishing open-source educational materials and software.

 Assistant Professor of Teaching in the Department of Statistics and Co-Director for the Master of Data Science program (Vancouver Option) at the University of British Columbia.
 She develops curriculum and teaches on responsible application of data science, collaborative software development and creating R and Python packages using modern tools and workflows.
 Co-author of two open textbooks: Data Science: A First Introduction and Python Packages.

-Jason Williams is Assistant Director of External Collaborations at Cold Spring Harbor Laboratory’s DNA Learning Center.
-He has been the Education, Outreach, and Training lead for CyVerse (A US national life science cyberinfrastructure funded by NSF), and he organizes, instructs, and speaks at a variety of bioinformatics-related workshops, conferences, and meetings.
-He is an active Carpentries instructor, and a former Chair of the Software Carpentry foundation (an international organization of researchers that promote training and education in software development, scientific data management, and open science).
+Assistant Director of External Collaborations at Cold Spring Harbor Laboratory’s DNA Learning Center.
+He has been the Education, Outreach, and Training lead for CyVerse (a US national life science cyberinfrastructure funded by NSF), and he organizes, instructs, and speaks at a variety of bioinformatics-related events.
+He is an active Carpentries instructor, and a former Chair of the Software Carpentry foundation (an international organization of researchers that promotes training and education in software development, scientific data management, and open science).

 Although spaces may feel informal at times, we want to remind authors and reviewers (and anyone else) that this is a professional space.
 As such, the JOSE community adheres to a code of conduct adapted from the Contributor Covenant code of conduct.